NASB Staff

 79GRAD

-With an average tenure of just over 10 years, the NASB staff has attended or had children attend or teach in 32 Nebraska public school districts including Auburn, Beatrice, Centennial, Clarkson, Crete, Dorchester, Fremont, Friend, Grand Island, Kearney, Kenesaw, Lexington, Lincoln, McCool-Junction, Millard, Mullen, Nebraska City, Norris, North Bend Central, O'Neill, Ord, Raymond Central, Rock County, Scribner-Snyder, Seward, Southern, Sterling, Syracuse-Dunbar-Avoca, Tri County, Waverly, Wilber-Clatonia & York
+With an average tenure of 11.5 years, the NASB staff has attended or had children attend or teach in 34 Nebraska public school districts including Auburn, Beatrice, Centennial, Clarkson, Cozad, Crete, David City, Dorchester, Fremont, Grand Island, Kearney, Kenesaw, Lexington, Lincoln, McCool-Junction, Millard, Mullen, Nebraska City, Norris, North Bend Central, O'Neill, Ord, Raymond Central, Rock County, Scribner-Snyder, Seward, Southern, Sterling, Syracuse-Dunbar-Avoca, Tri County, Wauneta Palisade, Waverly, Wilber-Clatonia & York

 Graduate of Ord Public Schools